Carter Center: Observing elections

-The Carter Center performs election observation, sending teams of observers to determine the legitimacy of 101 elections in 39 countries since 1989.
+The Carter Center performs election monitoring, sending teams of observers to determine the legitimacy of 115 elections in 40 countries since 1989.
+Scholars of election monitoring consider the Carter Center to be a "high-quality" election monitor.
+The Carter Center played an important role in the Declaration of Principles for International Election Observers, which codifies rules of best practices for election monitors.

 Carter Center observers analyze election laws, assess voter education and registration processes, and evaluate fairness in campaigns.
 The presence of impartial election observers deters interference or fraud in the voting process, and reassures voters that they can safely and secretly cast their ballots and that vote tabulation will be conducted without tampering.

-Teams typically include 30-100 highly qualified impartial observers – regional leaders, political scientists, regional specialists, and election observation professionals.
+Teams typically include 30–100 highly qualified impartial observers – regional leaders, political scientists, regional specialists, and election observation professionals.

-The Carter Center sends observers only when invited by a country’s electoral authorities and welcomed by the major political parties.
+The Carter Center sends observers only when invited by a country's electoral authorities and welcomed by the major political parties.
 Observers do not interfere in the electoral process and do not represent the U.S. government.

+The center's endorsement of the electoral process in the 2004 Venezuelan recall referendum has been disputed by the Center for Security Policy.
+Fox News' Doug Schoen told Michael Barone of U.S. News & World Report, "Our internal sourcing tells us that there was fraud in the Venezuelan central commission.
+The Carter Center looked into the allegations and released a paper and statistical analysis reaffirming their original conclusions.

 The center played a key role – with the U.N.
 Electoral Assistance Division and the National Democratic Institute – in building consensus on a common set of international principles for election observation.
 It is also leading the effort to develop effective methodologies for observing elections that employ new electronic voting technologies.

 In the 2020 US election, the Carter Center observed parts of the process at home for the first time in the history of the United States.
 In this context, the center conducted information campaigns in advance to strengthen confidence in the election process.
 On November 13, 2020, the center announced that it would monitor the hand recount in Georgia to "help bolster transparency and confidence in election results.